 Age: 9 (ish) months and up

-TIP: Some babies may be very hungry at this stage, so hearty purees can be a great way to help them satisfy their hunger.
+TIP: Some babies may be very hungry at this stage, so hearty purees can be a great way to satisfy their hunger.
 I made a lot of grains and pasta in simple pureed sauces for my oldest at this age!

 Stage 3 Recipes to try

 These are great recipes for this stage that can also be shared by the rest of the family.
+Aim for foods that are soft and easy to squish between your fingers.
+Dice up foods like meatballs into about the size of two peas so they are easy for baby to pick up and eat.

 Frequently Asked Questions

-At the store or in looking up recipes online, you’ll typically see Stage 1, Stage 2, and Stage 3 baby food.
+At the store or in looking up recipes online, you’ll typically see Stage 1, Stage 2, and Stage 3 baby foods.
 Sometimes you’ll also see Stage 4, though in most cases that is more like regular food.

 - Always follow the lead of your unique baby.
 Some may be more interested in food than others (or on some days than others).
 There is a lot of variation within these categories.

 - Stop meals when baby turns his head, pushes away the spoon, starts to fuss, or gives any other signals that he is not interested in more food.
-There is no reason to force “one more bite”.
+There is no reason to force “one more bite.”

 - Always talk to your pediatrician when starting solids and for medical advice.